michellemetni/racks/README.md

 -Tags images as latest and with the commit SHA

-CI/CD Benefits:

--Automated and repeatable builds

--Secure handling of credentials

--No manual image creation or deployment steps

-Kubernetes Deployment:
+# 6.Kubernetes Deployment:

 The application is deployed to a local Kubernetes cluster using Docker Desktop Kubernetes.

-Kubernetes Resources:
+# 6.1 Kubernetes Resources:

 -Application